ferrarijh/full-stack-reacdtive/README.md

 ## Issues

-To fix error: `'react-scripts' is not recognized as an internal or external command, operable program or batch file`, update npm packages with `npm update` command on terminal.
+To fix error `'react-scripts' is not recognized as an internal or external command, operable program or batch file` in `rxjs-app`, update npm packages with `npm update` command on terminal.